Almost $\iota$-complexes as immersed curves: Preliminaries

 This is shown by inductively applying the \textit{arc-reduction} moves shown in figure~\ref{fig:precurve_simplification_arcs}.
 In figure~\ref{fig:precurve_simplification_arcs}, the integers $m$ and $n$ are the length of the arc.
 The clean-up lemma can be applied to show that each arc-reduction move gives a chain isomorphism.
-The chain isomorphisms induced by these moves S1a, S1b, S2a and S2b are implicit described in the proof of the clean-up lemma in \cite{Zibrowius_2020}, but it will be helpful in section~\ref{section:homomorphisms} to have them written down.
-This is the content of lemma~\ref{lem:s1_s_2_iso}.
+The chain isomorphisms induced by these moves S1a, S1b, S2a and S2b are implicitly described in the proof of \ref{prop:reduced_chain_iso_to_simply_faced} in \cite{Zibrowius_2020}, but it will be helpful in section~\ref{section:homomorphisms} to have them written down.
+This is the content of Lemma~\ref{lem:s1_s_2_iso}.

 \begin{lem} The arc-reductions S1 and S2 are precurve chain isomorphisms. \end{lem} \begin{proof} First consider S1a.
-If the precurve on the LHS of S1a in figure~\ref{fig:precurve_simplification_arcs} is $((C, \{P_a \}), d)$, then the complex on the RHS. of S1a in figure~\ref{fig:precurve_simplification_arcs} is $((C, \{ P_a\}), d + D(h))$ where
+If the precurve on the LHS of S1a in figure~\ref{fig:precurve_simplification_arcs} is $((C, \{P_a \}), d)$, then the complex on the RHS of S1a in figure~\ref{fig:precurve_simplification_arcs} is $((C, \{ P_a\}), d + D(h))$ where

 Furthermore, $h \in \Mor_{\Mat_i \bar{\A}}((C, \{P_a\}), (C, \{ P_a\}))$ since $h^\times = 0$ so

 Lemma~\ref{lem:clean_up} gives that

 are both chain isomorphisms since $h^2 = h D(h) = D(h) h = 0$.
 The proof for S2a is identical, except $h$ is defined by